Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Introduction

 Semantic communication has recently emerged to deliver intelligent services.
 Departing from the traditional focus on source recovery, it revolutionizes data transmission by extracting and transmitting the ``semantic information'' crucial for the intelligent tasks at the receiver\cite{survey:beyond, survey:view, survey:overview, survey:opportunity}.
 Therefore, semantic communications can significantly improve transmission efficiency and service quality over traditional Shannon-type communications.

 Leveraging the advantages of deep learning, semantic communication has mainly adopted neural networks (NNs) for semantic coding, which demonstrates superior performance in point-to-point communication scenarios.
 In particular, NN-based semantic coding has been used to substitute the conventional source coding and/or channel coding to transmit various source data types including speeches\cite{semantic:speech}, texts\cite{semantic:text, semantic:text2, semantic:text3}, images\cite{semantic:image, semantic:image2, semantic:image3, gunduz2019jscc1}, videos\cite{semantic:video, semantic:video2} as well as multi-modal data\cite{mac}.
 It also facilitates the execution of a wide range of intelligent semantic tasks, such as object detection\cite{objectdetection}, classification\cite{semantic:image}, and question-answering\cite{mac}.
 Different types of NNs have been employed for the semantic coding of different source data types.
-For example, the Resnet \cite{resnet} is often used for image sources\cite{semantic:image} while the Transformer\cite{vaswani2017attention} is often used for the text sources.
-Moreover, while earlier semantic communication systems often employ analog modulation to directly transmit through the channel the real-valued output of the NN-based semantic encoder\cite{semantic:speech, semantic:image, semantic:text}, recent advancements have brought forth digital semantic communications by taking into account digital modulation explicitly in \cite{vectorquantization,xie2023robust,jaccq,jcm, bo2023joint}.
-The works \cite{vectorquantization,xie2023robust} consider codebook-based quantization methods, and the work \cite{jaccq} designs a learned soft-to-hard quantizer.
-Moreover, the works \cite{jcm, bo2023joint} introduce a novel joint coding-modulation framework for end-to-end design of digital semantic communication systems, which utilizes variational autoencoder (VAE) to output the transition probability from source data to discrete constellation symbols, and can approach the optimal probabilistic constellation shaping under Gaussian channels.
+For example, the Resnet \cite{resnet} is often used for image sources\cite{semantic:image} while Transformer\cite{vaswani2017attention} and BERT\cite{devlin2018bert} is often used for text sources\cite{semantic:text, one2many}.
+Moreover, while earlier semantic communication systems often employ analog modulation to directly transmit through the channel the real-valued output of the neural semantic encoder\cite{semantic:speech, semantic:image, semantic:text}, recent advancements have brought forth digital semantic communications by taking into account digital modulation explicitly in \cite{vectorquantization,xie2023robust,jaccq,jcm, bo2023joint}.
+In particular, the works \cite{jcm, bo2023joint} introduce a novel joint coding-modulation framework for end-to-end design of digital semantic communication systems.
+Therein, variational autoencoder (VAE) is applied to generate the transition probability from source data to discrete constellation symbols, which resolves the non-differentiable issue of digital modulation and learns the probabilistic shaping of constellations for the operating channel condition.